Governors Island Tolerance Walk

 One may conclude, like The Tolerance Park Foundation, that the current state of affairs, wherein Governors Island is denied politically its irrefutable place in primary American history as a national symbol and as the historical locus of a profoundly momentous message which has been recognized by the United States in its Constitution and by the United Nations in Article 26-2 of its 1948 Universal Declaration of Human Rights: "Education...shall promote...tolerance...among all nations, racial or religious groups," is indeed misfortunate; although not irretrievable.

 The Trust for Governors Island should respect the reason for the federal government's transfer of the Island to the State of New York for one dollar past the Congressional legal deadline of September 2001.
 This was feasible thanks to the White House dedicating the Island to the theme of education on April 1, 2002, based on legal precedent going back to 1785.
-It ensured the furthering of our Education and Preservation Project.
+It ensured the furthering of our Preservation and Education Project.
 It also reduced the influence of some powerful local special constituents in the Island's redevelopment and safeguarded America's oldest natural symbol with a historic message of profound meaning to American freedom.

 For the Trust, therefore, to appropriate the Island's national economic and intangible values for "unique public programs, an ambitious park and a public space plan...for the people of the City of New York" is not according to the letter and spirit of the original education dedication as justification for the one dollar transfer in the national public interest or for the national common good.
 Ergo, it specifically denies the Island its momentous national and NY State legacy of historical substance and symbolism for America's future generations.